mablhq/github-run-tests-action/README.md

 ### Making updates

 Actions need the compiled code checked in.
-This means your changes will only take effect if you have run the build to generate .js files from the .ts Typescript files and checked the .js files in as well.
+This means your changes will only take effect if you run the build to generate .js files from the .ts Typescript files and check the .js files in as well.

 ### Adding new dependencies